- Provider News Center

 - An immunization record for children is up to date or an appropriate history is made in the medical record for adults.

-- There is evidence that preventive screening and services are offered in accordance with IBC’s practice guidelines.
+- There is evidence that preventive screening and services are offered in accordance with Independence’s practice guidelines.

 Medical Record Organization

 The information in a patient’s medical record should be organized according to the following standards:

 - Each page in the record displays the patient’s name or ID number.